operator-framework/operator-sdk/website/content/en/docs/helm/migration.md

----
-title: Helm migration for the new Layout
-linkTitle: Migration
-weight: 3
----

 This guide walks through an example of migrating a simple nginx-operator which was built by following the [legacy quick-start][quickstart] to the new layout.